SoroushZiaee/CEASC_Replicate/README.md

 ### Loading the Datasets

 #### VisDrone
 Run the following code to download the VisDrone dataset.
-Make sure to edit the script to reflect your directory organization and desired output location for a directory called
+Make sure to edit the script to reflect your directory organization and desired output location for 4 directories: VisDrone2019-DET-test-challenge, VisDrone2019-DET-test-dev, VisDrone2019-DET-train, VisDrone2019-DET-val.

 ```
 python scripts/download_visdrone.py
 ```
 #### UAVDT
 Run the following code to download the UAVDT dataset and make a meta file to specify training, validation, and testing images.
-Make sure to edit the script to reflect your directory organization and desired output location for a directory called UAV-benchmark-M, which will contain the UAVDT dataset.
+Make sure to edit the script to reflect your directory organization and desired output location for 2 directories: UAV-benchmark-M and UAV-benchmark-MOTD_v1.0.

 ```
 python scripts/download_uavdt.py